LeosyHsu/TFLite_on_Microcontroller/README.md

     [HM01B0](https://himax.com.tw/products/cmos-image-sensor/image-sensors/hm01b0/)
-    camera we're using on the SparkFun Edge board is monochrome, so to get the best results we have to train our model on black and white images too, so we pass in the `--input_grayscale` flag to enable that preprocessing.
+    camera we're using on the SparkFun Edge board is monochrome, so to get the best results we have to train our model on black and white images too, so we pass in the `--use_grayscale` flag to enable that preprocessing.
 -   The `--learning_rate`, `--label_smoothing`, `--learning_rate_decay_factor`,
     `--num_epochs_per_decay`, `--moving_average_decay` and `--batch_size` are
     all parameters that control how weights are updated during the training